-Decision No. 10.
+Proposal No. 10.
 Operation and Maintenance expenditure

-10.a.
-The Authority decides to consider the operational and maintenance expenditure as
+- 10.a.
+The Authority proposes to consider the operational and maintenance expenditure as given in Table 41 above, for the purpose of determination of aeronautical tariffs for the 2^{nd} control period. - 10.b.

-- 10.b.
 The Authority expects AAI to reduce O&M expenditure over a period of time. - 10.c.
-The Authority decides to true up the O&M expenditure for FY 2016-17 to FY 2020-21 of the 2nd control period based on the actuals at the time of determination of tariffs for the 3rd control period. - 10.d.
-The Authority decides the following factors for corrections while determining tariffs for the next control period: - (i) Mandated cost incurred due to directions issued by regulatory agencies like DGCA; - (ii) Cost of actual operating expenses including electricity; - (iii) All statutory levies in the nature of fees, levies, taxes and other such charges by Central or State Government or local bodies, local taxes, levies directly imposed on and paid by AAI on final product/service provided by AAI will be reviewed by the Authority for the purpose of corrections.
+The Authority proposes to true up the O&M expenditure for 2016-17 to 2020-21 of the 2nd control period based on the actuals at the time of determination of tariffs for the 3rd control period. - 10.d.
+The Authority proposes the following factors for corrections while determining tariffs for the next control period: - (i) Mandated cost incurred due to directions issued by regulatory agencies like DGCA; - (ii) Cost of actual operating expenses including electricity; - (iii) All statutory levies in the nature of fees, levies, taxes and other such charges by Central or State Government or local bodies, local taxes, levies directly imposed on and paid by AAI on final product/service provided by AAI will be reviewed by the Authority for the purpose of corrections.
 Any additional expenditure by way of interest payments, penalties, fines and such penal levies associated with such statutory levies which AAI has to pay, for either any delay or non-compliance, the same may not be trued up.

-15. Taxation
+14. Taxation

-15.1.
+14.1.
 AAI has submitted tax calculations using provisional tax rate of 34.60 % for the 2nd control period.
 AAI had calculated the tax considering depreciation rates applicable under AAI depreciation policy.